CKQQ-FM: History

 The original CKOV building on Mill Avenue, which later became magistrate's offices, was purchased from the city in 1951 by the Kelowna Yacht Club, who continue to operate it as the clubhouse and administrative offices for the local yacht club to this day, although it has since been sold back to the city and leased on a nominal $1.00 per year rate.

 On June 3, 1954, Jim Browne died.
 His son Jim Browne Jr., a station engineer since 1931, assumed ownership of the station and had taken over management duties awhile back as his father's health had been failing for some time.

 In 1957, the three radio stations in the Okanagan Valley, CKOV Kelowna, CKOK Penticton and CJIB Vernon, opened CHBC-TV, which began broadcasting on September 21, covering the central Okanagan valley from its main studio in Kelowna, followed three weeks later by rebroadcast transmitters in Vernon and Penticton.
 Each of the radio stations had one-third ownership of CHBC-TV.
 Walter Gray started with CKOV and later became morning host.
-He went on to serve as Kelowna city councillor from 1986–90 and mayor from 1996-2005.
+He went on to serve as Kelowna city councillor from 1986 to 1990 and mayor from 1996 to 2005.
 He would also co-found CKIQ in 1970 with fellow broadcaster Bob Hall.

 After receiving federal broadcast regulator approval in 1964, Okanagan Broadcasters launched CJOV-FM.
 Several years later, CKOV received approval to increase nighttime power to 5,000 watts with daytime power remaining at 1,000 watts.
 Jim Browne Jr.'s son Jamie began as a full-time employee in 1968.
 Jamie would later own Okanagan Broadcasters before selling out to Seacoast Communications Group Inc.

 In June 1978, sister station CJOV-FM changed call letters to CHIM-FM.
 During the late 1970s, CKOV sold its one-third share in CHBC-TV equally to British Columbia Television and Selkirk Communications of Toronto.

 In 1981, construction began on a new studio and administrative office building at the transmitter site on Lakeshore Road, largely financed by the sale of its share of CHBC.
 As part of the same project, CKOV got a new solid-state AM transmitter and became an early adopter of AM stereo.

 Big ownership changes came in 1988 when the Browne family sold their 57-year-old CKOV and 24-year-old CHIM-FM stations to Seacoast Communications Group, which owned various radio stations on Vancouver Island including CFAX in Victoria, for an undisclosed price.
 The CRTC approved the transaction on August 31 of that year.
 There was a further windfall for both the Browne family and CKOV/Seacoast, as Jamie Browne developed and sold the land around the transmitter site as a new housing subdivision.
 The Browne family held part of the land, with the rest owned by Seacoast.
 This resulted in the relocation of CKOV's transmitter to lease land from CKIQ Kelowna at its site a couple of kilometers away.